Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Main results

 Let $K$ be a field of characteristic zero, and let $\bar K$ be an algebraic closure of $K$.
 Let $F$ and $G$ be elliptic curves over $K$ given by the equations $y^{2}=f(x)$ and $y^{2}=g(x)$, respectively, where $f$ and $g$ are separable monic cubic polynomials in $K[x]$, with discriminants $\disc(f)$ and $\disc(g)$.
 Suppose that

 is an isomorphism of Galois modules that does not arise from an isomorphism $F_{\bar K}\to G_{\bar K}$.
+In the situation of Proposition~\ref{prop:gluing}, since both curves have full $K$-rational $2$-torsion, the isomorphism $\psi$ is given by a bijection between the sets $\{(\alpha_i,0)\}$ and $\{(\beta_i,0)\}$, identifying the $2$-torsion points corresponding to the roots of $f$ and $g$.

 Then one can \emph{glue} $F$ and $G$ along $\psi$ as follows.
 Let $H\subset F\times G$ be the graph of $\psi$, viewed as a finite subgroup scheme.
-The quotient $(F\times G)/H$ is an abelian surface defined over $K$, and it is isomorphic to the Jacobian of a genus-$2$ curve defined over $K$.
+The quotient $(F\times G)/H$ is an abelian surface defined over $K$, and, as explained below, it is isomorphic to the Jacobian of a genus-$2$ curve defined over $K$.

+A precise justification of this construction is given in \cite{HoweLeprevostPoonen2000}*{Section 3.2}.
+More precisely, the quotient $(F\times G)/H$ carries a natural principal polarization induced by the product polarization on $F\times G$, and it follows from \cite{HoweLeprevostPoonen2000}*{Proposition 3 and Section 3.2} that this principally polarized abelian surface is isomorphic over $K$ to the Jacobian of a genus-$2$ curve.

 \begin{proposition}[Prop.~4 in \cite{HoweLeprevostPoonen2000}] Let $F\colon y^{2}=f(x)$ and $G\colon y^{2}=g(x)$ be elliptic curves over $K$ with full $K$-rational $2$-torsion.
 Let $\alpha_1,\alpha_2,\alpha_3$ (resp. $\beta_1,\beta_2,\beta_3$) be the roots of $f$ (resp. $g$), indexed cyclically modulo $3$.
 Define